This 510k software documentation webinar defines the requirements to be included in section 16 of a 510k submission for a medical device.

 - Device Hazard Analysis – Tabular description of identified hardware and software hazards, including severity assessment and mitigations.

-- Software Requirement Specification (SRS) – This documents the requirements of the software with regard to hardware requirements, programming language requirements, interface requirements, software performance, and functional requirements.
+- Software Requirement Specification (SRS) – This documents the software requirements about hardware requirements, programming language requirements, interface requirements, software performance, and functional requirements.

 - Architecture Design Chart – Detailed depiction of functional units and software modules.
-May include state diagrams as well as flow charts.
+It may include state diagrams as well as flow charts.

 - Software Design Specification (SDS) – The SDS describes how the requirements in the SRS are implemented.
 The information presented in the SDS should be sufficient to ensure that the work performed by the software engineers who created the Software Device was clear and unambiguous, with minimal ad hoc design decisions.
-The SDS may contain references to other documents, such as detailed software specifications.
+The SDS may reference other documents, such as detailed software specifications.

 - Traceability Analysis – Traceability among requirements, specifications, identified hazards and mitigations, and Verification and Validation testing.